 Web design as a field has existed since the publication of Netscape 1.0 (Mosaic) in 1995.
-The design and building of an internet site has matured in the last 20 years.
+The design and building of an internet site have matured in the last 20 years.
 Back then, you made your own web pages with, for example, Microsoft FrontPage and TextEdit.
 DreamWeaver came later.
-It was pioneering… You did everything yourself; from the idea, design, to HTML.
+It was pioneering… You did everything yourself, from the idea, design, to HTML.

 Now?
-The possibilities to design and code a website have been expanded and improved, and many different web disciplines have emerged; it is no longer the case that a website is provided by one person.
+The possibilities to design and code a website have been expanded and improved.
+Many different web disciplines have emerged; it is no longer the case that one person provides a website.
 Especially not with the complex, professional websites.
-From Visual design, UX, to CSS, from content to SEO – there is a specialist out there for every component.
-We also have better programs at our disposal and best practices are readily available.
+From Visual design, UX, CSS, from content to SEO – there is a specialist out there for every component.
+We also have better programs at our disposal, and best practices are readily available.

 Many web disciplines have emerged in which the specialism is apparent from their title.
-The term ‘web designer’, on the other hand, is open for multiple interpretations.
-For one person a web designer is someone who only focuses on shaping the front-end (look-and-feel), for the other someone who also converts his designs to HTML / CSS, or even the complete front-end and back-end takes care of.
+The term ‘web designer,’ on the other hand, is open to multiple interpretations.
+For one person, a web designer only focuses on shaping the front-end (look-and-feel).
+For the other, someone who also converts his designs to HTML / CSS, or even the complete front-end and back-end takes care of.

 Coding: yes or no?

-I have often tried to make coding my own, but I can not separate the terms like class, tag, container, div and span; let alone which parameters belong to it.
-I always trip over the steep learning curve to provide neat and correct code.
-Of course I can quickly and quite easily put together something with some HTML and CSS.
-Then, hope that it works on different devices… For a presentation it’s fine, but I will probably never be able (I think most designers do not) to deliver quality coding work.
+I have often tried to make coding my own, but I can not separate the terms like class, tag, container, div, and span, let alone which parameters belong.
+I always trip over the steep learning curve to provide a neat and correct code.
+Of course, I can quickly and quite easily put together something with some HTML and CSS.
+Then, I hope that it works on different devices… It’s fine for a presentation, but I will probably never be able (I think most designers do not) to deliver quality coding work.
 It is already a big challenge for a designer to stand out from the competition.

 If you want to be a professional designer, you will have to bring out the best design skills in yourself.
-Finally, design trends change continuously and technical progress never stands still.
-A lot of you are asked to keep up.
-More than enough to test your design qualities to the limit.
+Finally, design trends change continuously, and technical progress never stands still.
+Many of you are asked to keep up—more than enough to test your design qualities to the limit.
 Let alone if you want to (continue to) encode.

-Confusion of concepts and prejudices have long played a major role in the discussion of whether a web designer should be able to code, or not.
-A designer is often seen as a ‘strange guy’ who talks in vague terms about the importance of ‘colors’ and ‘fonts’.
-And he is certainly not considered “whole”, as soon as it turns out that he can not code.
+Confusion of concepts and prejudices has long played a major role in discussing whether a web designer should code or not.
+A designer is often seen as a ‘strange guy’ who talks vaguely about the importance of ‘colors’ and ‘fonts.’
+He is certainly not considered “whole” as soon as it turns out that he can not code.

 As a designer, you are no longer bound to manufacture static wireframes and mockups.
 You can produce front-end code through drag-and-drop.
 You can use desktop programs like Adobe Muse and the ‘extract’ tool within Adobe Dreamweaver to take care of many front-end coding tasks.
-In addition, there are several initiatives that offer online solutions, such as Elegant Themes with their drag and drop site builder.
+Several initiatives also offer online solutions, such as Elegant Themes with their drag and drop site builder.
 And if you stay within a template for WordPress, for example, the code is largely hidden from you.

 No more code!

-I know it: a daring statement… But what I really want as a designer is understanding the website.
+I know it: a daring statement… But what I really want as a designer is to understand the website.
 Not necessarily through coding.
 This is based on two basic ideas:

 More control over my work.
-As a designer you want to keep control over your creations, right?
+As a designer, you want to keep control over your creations.
 Unfortunately, many changes are often lost in the translation from design to code.
 The translation from PSD to responsive HTML / CSS is not 1-2.
-If you build the site yourself, you will of course also have control over the quality of the entire project (course), and you will be better able to anticipate changes.
+If you build the site yourself, you will have control over the quality of the entire project (course), and you will be better able to anticipate changes.

 Until then, as a web designer, you will at least have to remain open to other indispensable disciplines.
-If you completely ignore the technical concept of the internet, ignoring the building blocks of web development, it will go badly with you.
+If you completely ignore the internet’s technical concept, ignoring the building blocks of web development, it will go badly with you.
 You will need to have your basic knowledge of coding your own to understand how developers think and what they need.
-Learn the right concepts, so that you can put your design ideas well to developers.
+Learn the right concepts so that you can put your design ideas well to developers.

 Basic knowledge of the development process

-Basic knowledge of the development process, use of different programming languages and which restrictions this imposes on your design, makes you a better designer.
+Basic knowledge of the development process, use of different programming languages , and restrictions on your design make you a better designer.
 The better you can estimate what is technically realistic, the less time you have, and then you are not at the mercy of a developer.